 Most people have one of these bushes in their garden and little do they know how tasty they are.
 Lilacs make some of the best cordials and jams around.
 The flowers come in any shade ranging from snow white, pale yellow and burgundy to the darkest purple.
 While they are as decorative as can be, they are far more than just ornamental.
 Just like the elderflower they can be turned into a cordial.
-This lilac cordial takes a little bit longer to make but it is well worth the wait.
+This lilac cordial takes a little bit longer to make, but it is well worth the wait.
 It tastes like a mixture between rose hips and gooseberry and is one of my favourite things to mix into cocktails.

-Once you get home carefully shake your harvest and pick the flowers off.
-Resist the urge to wash them, you will lose way too much flavour and the petals will start wilting immediately.
+Once you get home, carefully shake your harvest and pick the flowers off.
+Resist the urge to wash them, you will lose way too much flavour, and the petals will start wilting immediately.
 It’s safe to say that your lilac cordial will not be as good if you fuss around too much with the flowers.
 Clean them as much as possible but don’t worry if there is a tiny bit of green stem left on a few flowers – it won’t ruin the cordial.

-Once you cleaned your petals you are left with the task of bringing sugar and water to a boil, adding citric acid and pouring it over the flowers.
+Once you cleaned your petals, you are left with the task of bringing sugar and water to a boil, adding citric acid and pouring it over the flowers.
 You then seal the mixture in an air tight container.
-The flowers will look beautiful for a few minutes but will very quickly start losing their colour, but this is actually just what you want them to do.
+The flowers will look beautiful for a few minutes but will very quickly start losing their colour, but this is just what you want them to do.
 From here on the waiting game begins.
 I let my cordial develop for about a week.
-If you are in a hurry you can open it after 5 days but waiting the full week would be best.
+If you are in a hurry, you can open it after five days but wait the full week would be best.
 I like to give my mixtures a gentle shake every day or so to combine the flowers with the liquid.
 You will see that the colour of your lilac cordial starts going more and more ethereal – it is one of the most beautiful things I have in my kitchen.

-Once you open the jar you will already smell the delicious fragrance of the cordial.
-Sieve the flowers out with a mesh sieve and you are ready to enjoy your very own lilac cordial.
-It is divine with just ice cold water, a few ice cubes and a slice of lime but you can mix it into whatever you prefer or add it to baked goods.
+Once you open the jar, you will already smell the delicious fragrance of the cordial.
+Sieve the flowers out with a mesh sieve, and you are ready to enjoy your very own lilac cordial.
+It is divine with just cold water, a few ice cubes and a slice of lime but you can mix it into whatever you prefer or add it to baked goods.
 It adds a nice tartness to anything that you think tastes too sweet – I particularly enjoy using this in jams and jellies.